nf-cmgg/exomecnv/README.md

 ## Credits

-nf-cmgg/exomecnv was originally written by nvnieuwk.
+nf-cmgg/exomecnv was originally written by [BertGalle](.https://github.com/BertGalle) and [Toros](.https://github.com/ToonRosseel).

-We thank the following people for their extensive assistance in the development of this pipeline:
+We thank the following people for their extensive assistance in the development of this pipeline: [nvnieuwk](.https://github.com/nvnieuwk)

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->